This report looks at the issues of self-deleting content and privacy via the following sections:

 Uncle Sam’s giant funnel

-We also have tended to think of digital data as something that is throwaway and only represents a single moment in time, but our expectations have changed: it is automatically measured and quantified, and it often represents interaction rather than simply presentation: “We increasingly expect that even the most fleeting of messages may end up stored somewhere,” writes Ben, “in the virtual server space of ‘the cloud.’”
+We also have tended to think of digital data as something that is throwaway and only represents a single moment in time, but our expectations have changed: it is automatically measured and quantified, and it often means interaction rather than simply presentation: “We increasingly expect that even the most fleeting of messages may end up stored somewhere,” writes Ben, “in the virtual server space of ‘the cloud.’”

-The desire for ephemeral forms of communication has grown more intense as it became clear from the Edward Snowden leak that the NSA is collecting and assessing a mind-boggling amount of data related to everyone.
+The desire for quick forms of communication has grown more intense as it became clear from the Edward Snowden leak that the NSA is collecting and assessing a mind-boggling amount of data related to everyone.
 Will our private messages be “funneled into massive data centers”?
 It’s beginning to seem naïve to think the government is not packing away our web trails.

 VPN for privacy